TAJKING10/TUGO/README.md

 ### APIs
 - **Google Maps API:** Integrated for location-based features, allowing users and service providers to view and interact with the map.
-- **Email.js API:** For sending emails through the app, used for notifications and other communication.
+- **Email.js API:** For sending emails through the app, used for notifications and verifications.

 ---